 No two primary school children are the same.
 They all have different levels of ability.
 But the great thing about tennis is that it can be adapted to suit any child.
 Take Mini Tennis, for example.
 With smaller courts, rackets and nets, as well as lower bouncing balls, it’s a great way to introduce children to the game.
 Before too long, they’ll be playing and having fun, at the same time as developing their agility, balance and coordination.
 Not only that, they’ll have caught the tennis bug, developing a sporting habit that will stay with them for life.

-We’ve been supporting non-specialist primary school teachers for six years now, providing free training to give them the confidence to deliver tennis to their pupils.
+We’ve been supporting non-specialist primary school teachers for six years now, providing free training and resources to give them the confidence to deliver tennis to their pupils.
 Book onto a free teacher training course now!

 - Free training with a three-hour course for primary school teachers.
 This compact but comprehensive training session is designed to take teachers who are not PE specialists to a point where they can deliver a great tennis experience to a class full of children in a small space using Mini Tennis.